 GDA is there if you or your child has the superpower that is dyslexia (and yes, we know it can be challenging too).

-We have a whole load of support for dyslexic children, their parents, adults and teachers, including tutors and assessors.
+We have a helpline to support dyslexic children, their parents, adults and teachers, including tutors and assessors.

-We’re a membership-based charity – join us – there are perks!
+We’re a membership-based charity – join us to support dyslexic children and adults.

 We’re run by a volunteer executive committee.